University of Geneva: Uni Mail

 It is Switzerland's biggest building dedicated to social sciences.
 It currently hosts the Faculty of Law, of Economics and Management, of Psychology and Education and the Faculty of Translation and Interpreting.

+Centre Medical Universitaire

+Home to the Faculty of Medicine as well as the departments of fundamental and clinical medical research, it is situated in the neighborhood of La Cluse, opposite to of the Hôpitaux Universitaires de Geneve (HUG) (Geneva University Hospitals).
+The construction of this large-scale medical and academic complex was started in 1970, halted in 1989 and the 6th phase of the project was finished in 2017, and it is now composed of 5 underground levels and 12 above-ground levels.
+The building now houses the École romande de pharmacie, the Clinique Universitaire de Medecine Dentaire (CUMD) numerous laboratories, facilities for clinical development and research, inter-faculty workspaces, an animal facility and a medical simulation centre.
+In addition, it also contains a daycare center, several lecture theatres, a cafeteria, communal areas, individual and shared office spaces necessary to house technical equipment, provide storage, and accommodate parking.

 Organisation

 The University of Geneva is structured in various faculties and interfaculty centers which are representing teaching, research and service to society in the various disciplines.

 Faculties

 The university is composed of nine faculties: